Debra Winger: Acting

 Winger's first acting role was as "Debbie" in the 1976 sexploitation film Slumber Party '57.
 Her next role was as Diana Prince's younger sister Drusilla (Wonder Girl) in three episodes of ABC's TV series Wonder Woman.
 The producers wanted her to appear more often, but she refused, fearing that the role would hurt her fledgling career.
-This was followed by a guest role in Season 4 of the TV drama Police Woman in 1978.
+This was followed by a guest role in season 4 of the TV drama Police Woman in 1978.
 Winger played a supporting role in Willard Huyck's 1979 comic coming-of-age film French Postcards.

-Winger's first major role was in Thank God It's Friday, followed by Urban Cowboy in 1980, for which she received a BAFTA nomination and a pair of Golden Globe nominations (for Best Performance by an Actress and Best New Star).
+Winger's first major role was in Thank God It's Friday, followed by Urban Cowboy in 1980, for which she received a BAFTA nomination and a pair of Golden Globe nominations (for Best Performance by an Actress in a Supporting Role, and Best New Star).
 In 1982 she co-starred with Nick Nolte in Cannery Row and with Richard Gere in An Officer and a Gentleman, for which she was nominated for the Academy Award for Best Actress.
 She was nominated for the Academy Award for Best Actress twice more: for Terms of Endearment in 1983 (which was awarded to her co-star, Shirley MacLaine, who played her mother in the film) and for Shadowlands in 1993, for which she also received her second BAFTA nomination.
 Her performance in A Dangerous Woman earned a Golden Globe nomination for Best Actress.

 Over the years Winger acquired a reputation for being outspoken and difficult to work with.
 She has expressed her dislike of An Officer and a Gentleman, for which she refused to do any publicity, and several of her other films, and has been dismissive of some of her co-stars and directors.
-When Barbara Walters interviewed Bette Davis in 1986, Davis said, "I see a great deal of myself in Debra Winger."
+When Barbara Walters interviewed Bette Davis in 1986, Davis said, "I see a great deal of myself in Debra Winger, who has already acquired a reputation for being difficult, because she cares about the project."

 Winger was to play Peggy Sue in the film Peggy Sue Got Married but was forced to back out just before production began after injuring her back in a bicycle accident.
 The role went to Kathleen Turner.
 The injury affected Winger's ability to work for several months.
 She was cast in A League of Their Own but dropped out and was replaced by Geena Davis.
 It was later reported that Winger dropped out of the film because she refused to work with Madonna, whom Winger did not consider a serious actress.
 Other starring roles during this period included Legal Eagles, Made in Heaven, Everybody Wins, The Sheltering Sky, Leap of Faith, Black Widow, Betrayed, Wilder Napalm, and A Dangerous Woman.